growilabs/growi-docs/docs/en/guide/getting-started/five_minutes.md

 ## Create a child page

-Create a page from the “Create” (作成) button in the upper right corner of the screen.
+As before, click the Create button in the upper right corner of the screen to create a new page.

-In the Create This Page (ページを以下作成) box, write the following name: `/[PARENT_PAGE]/NestedPage`, replacing [PARENT_PAGE] with the name you created in the previous section.
+Use the name `/[PARENT_PAGE]/NestedPage` for your new page, replacing `[PARENT_PAGE]` with the name you created in the previous section.
 For example, if you named the previous page `/MyPage`, then this page would be named `/MyPage/NestedPage`.

 ![](./images/create_nest_page_dialog.png)